Inside Life (2022 film)

-Inside Life is a Nigerian film series directed by Clarence Peters.
-The six-part mini-series was released on Netflix on October 11, 2024.
+Inside Life is a Nigerian six-part television miniseries directed by Clarence Peters.
+It was released on Netflix on October 11, 2024.

 Plot

-Set against the bustling backdrop of Lagos, Nigeria, the film intertwines multiple narratives, each exploring the lives of diverse characters facing societal challenges.
-The series sheds light on issues such as police brutality, child abuse, sexual exploitation, human trafficking, ritualistic practices and the struggles on Lagosians through the experiences.
+Set against the bustling backdrop of Lagos, Nigeria, the series intertwines multiple narratives, each exploring the lives of diverse characters facing societal challenges.
+It explores issues such as police brutality, child abuse, sexual exploitation, human trafficking, ritualistic practices and the struggles faced by Lagosians.